Stockflare/zerodha/README.md

 ### Zerodha::User::Account

-Get the current financial state of an account
+Get the current financial state of an account.

+Zerodha does not have accounts for users, this Gem synthesises an account whose name is the same as the user id, therefore the `account_number` parameter is ignored.

 Example Call